 Set on the third level of a mid-century palazzo in central Florence, Velona’s is a chic B&B with a rainforest-inspired theme.
 A mix of contemporary and vintage design, the interiors have original marble and parquet floors with black-lacquered wood trim and jungle-printed textiles.
 Each of the hotel’s four spacious suites is individually decorated in unique colour palettes and larger rooms include extras such as canopied beds and chromotherapy showers (a shower using coloured lights, believed to promote health and balance).
 A vegan-friendly breakfast is offered until noon, serving fresh pastries, artisan jams and organic yoghurt.
 Though many are drawn in by the decorative style, it’s the personal and friendly service of the Velona-Grecchi family that will keep you coming back.

 Just off Piazza d’Azeglio on the east side of the historic heart of Florence, 1865 is a modern guest house with elegant flair.
 Deep-red velvet walls, plush leather sofas and a large gilded mirror create a cosy atmosphere in the quaint reception, which doubles as a breakfast room.
 In contrast, the five individually designed guest suites are contemporary, with muted colours and simple, tasteful furnishings.
-Every morning, the owners prepare breakfast with local market-fresh ingredients like warm brioche, eggs any way you like them and pecorino cheese.
-Be sure to ask about the ‘secret Florence’ tour, which includes museums and restaurant bookings.
+Every morning, the owners prepare breakfast with local market-fresh ingredients such as warm brioche, eggs any way you like them and pecorino cheese.
+Be sure to ask about the “secret Florence” tour, which includes museums and restaurant bookings.

 A short walk from Piazza San Marco by the Northern Gate, Antica Dimor Johlea is a peaceful B&B located in a calm, quiet neighbourhood.
 Filled with antique knick-knacks and colourful rugs, the atmosphere is more like that of a stylish, comfortable home than a hotel.
-The six charming guest rooms boast four-poster beds with fine silk curtains, tiled flooring and an energetic colour scheme.
-Breakfast is served daily with eggs, fruits and cheeses, and there’s endless coffee and cakes available all day, perfect for a quick bit of refreshment in between sightseeing.
+The six charming guest rooms have four-poster beds with fine silk curtains, tiled flooring and an energetic colour scheme.
+Breakfast is served daily, with eggs, fruits and cheeses on offer, and there’s endless coffee and cakes available all day, perfect for a quick bit of refreshment in between sightseeing.
 In the evening, pour yourself a glass of wine from the honesty bar and head to the rooftop terrace for 360-degree city views.

-Steps from Santa Croce Basilica in the historic centre, La Maison du Sage occupies a 16th-century building with a ’20s vibe.
+Steps from Santa Croce Basilica in the historic centre, La Maison du Sage occupies a 16th-century building with a 1920s vibe.
 Light maple wood furnishings and hardwood flooring, offset by raspberry red corridors, create a chic yet understated atmosphere.
-The Art Deco inspiration continues in the 18 individually designed rooms, decked out in colours of duck-egg blue, deep pink and dusty green.
+The art deco inspiration continues in the 18 individually designed rooms, decked out in duck-egg blue, deep pink and dusty green.
 A breakfast of fresh fruit, brioches and locally baked cakes is served from 8am until 10am on every floor, and an aperitivo is offered from 6.30pm in the evening, giving you the chance to mingle with other guests and staff.